Assault Torts and Injury Law

 Three types of damages may be awarded:

-1. Compensatory Damages - These include things such as medical expenses and lost wages and are meant to compensate for the injury sustained.
+1. Compensatory Damages -- These include things such as medical expenses and lost wages and are meant to compensate for the injury sustained when you have assault and a battery.

 2. Nominal Damages — Nominal damages act as an acknowledgment that a person has suffered a technical invasion of rights.
 They are awarded in cases where no actual injury has resulted, or where an injury occurred, but the amount has not been established.